PatrickJamesHoban/js-convert-title-case-algo/README.md

 - a string with
   - the first letter of all non-minor words capitalized
   - the first letter of the sentence capitalized

+### Notes:
+- ignore the case of the minor words string